Unknown6656/AutoIt-Interpreter/doc/syntax.md

 $x = $g(-1)                 ; prints 'λ called with (42, -1, 9).'
 $y = $g(0, 0.2)             ; prints 'λ called with (42, 0, 0.2).'
 ```

+More information about currying can be found in [this Wikipedia article](https://en.wikipedia.org/wiki/Currying)

 # `new`-Exprssions